EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Site-administration.md

     Note: The security group sg-IT was previously created for you.

 1. On the menu, click **File**, **Save**.

-    Now, you have to wait for the installation of the Microsoft.Graph.Beta module to complete.
-This can take a few minutes.

 1. On the menu, click **Run**, **Run Without Debugging**.

     It make take a few minutes before a sign in window appears.